fishcus/KAP-manual/en/security/column.en.md

 ## Column-level Access Control

-**Column-level Access Control** restrict user/group's access to a table without having access to a specific column.
+**Column-level Access Control** restricts user/group's access to a table without having access to a specific column.
 If a user/group's access to a column on a table is revoked, this user/group will not be able to query against this column, regardless through Cube, Table Index or Query Push Down.
 The user/group can still query against the cube that contains the forbidden column as long as the forbidden column is not explicitly used in the query.

 When a user/group sends `Select * from table` query on the table that contains forbidden column, the query will still run and return the result without the forbidden column.